MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 ~~~
 {: .bash}

-We are going to add another line to testing.txt, so that it looks like this
+We are going to add another line to `testing.txt`, so that it looks like this:

 ~~~
 I added this file from a new clone!